t3okfe00/ll_backend/README.md

 # NestJS REST API for language learning app
 Initially, I developed [TwinTongues](https://youtu.be/R3MYzJaM3Jg) using NextJS & Javascript.
-Howeveri I decided to rebuild the backend using NestJS & TS to better support a mobile app and future features.
+However, I decided to rebuild the backend using NestJS & TS to better support a mobile app and future features.

 This repository is the backend for React-Native & NextJS language learning app that provides three key features: